aoko-neo/alx-low_level_programming/0x00-hello_world/README.md

-Print chararacters using puts function
+Print characters using printf function